 Step 1: Determine how much length you want to add to the top.

-To that measurement, add additional length for the top and bottom seam allowances.
+To that measurement, you want to add additional length for the top and bottom seam allowances. (in my case, I added .25 to the top seam and no length to the bottom seam since I just serged the bottom.)
 Don’t forget to take into account where you will be attaching the layer to the existing top.
-(In my case, I sewed along the top of the bottom ribbing, which meant I needed to add an extra inch to my length.
+(Since I sewed along the top of the bottom ribbing, I needed to add an extra inch to my length.)

-Measure the bottom, multiply this by 1.5 and add in .5 for seam allowance.
+To get the width needed, measure around the bottom of the top, multiply this by 1.5, and add in .5 for seam allowance.
 (If using a sturdier fabric, you may want less ruffle, in that case, multiply by 1.3 or 1.4.)

 Cut a strip of fabric to your calculated width and height.

 Using your preferred method, finish the top and bottom of the strip.
-Line ou the side edges, sew together and finish the seam.
-(In my case I did a rolled hem on the bottom, and I finished the top edge and gathered at the same time with my serger.)
+Line up the side edges, sew together and finish the seam.
+(In my case, I did a rolled hem on the bottom, and I finished the top edge and gathered at the same time with my serger.)

 Sew a gathering stitch along the top of the fabric and gather the ruffle until it is the same width as the bottom of your top.